dorienpastoors/EVI1_CTBP2_PLDLSinhibitor/README.md

 * data for script is normally generated from BAM files
 * for the purpose of recreating the plots a count matrix of associated files is also uploaded

+## Data availability
+* open data is available on Zenodo
+* this includes all tables for flow cytometry, luciferase measurements (in vivo and for MAPPIT assay) and mass-spec results
+* all predicted alphafold structures are available on Zenodo